viert/inventoree/README.md

-# Conductor
+# Inventoree

-Conductor leads you through the chaos of your infrastructure
+Inventoree leads you through the chaos of your infrastructure

-**Disclaimer:** conductor is nothing more than a servers inventory.
+**Disclaimer:** inventoree (previously known as conductor) is nothing more than a servers inventory.
 Originally such a project was created at Yandex to help system engineers to store and classify their servers combining them into groups which are combined into projects.
-Conductor is able to watch for your data structure consistency and check users' permissions to modify it.
+Inventoree is able to watch for your data structure consistency and check users' permissions to modify it.
 With a fast and well structured REST API it can be used by various CMS systems like Saltstack, Chef, Puppet and Ansible as an extra filter for running states and commands.
-With built-in conductor **tags** and **custom fields** one can store roles of groups or individual servers which is convenient for use as an extra data for state formulas.
+With built-in inventoree **tags** and **custom fields** one can store roles of groups or individual servers which is convenient for use as an extra data for state formulas.

-Original version of conductor has an ability to track deployment and packages movement among repositories which won't be represented in this opensource version.
+Original version of conductor has an ability to track deployment and packages movement among repositories which won't be implemented in Inventoree.

 **Important:** this version is not based on the original one but created from scratch using absolutely separate technologies.

 ## Development bootstrap

-Being in deep development and moving from one laptop to another, from MacOSX to Windows and Linux, the current conductor version has become very easy to set up.
+Being in deep development and moving from one laptop to another, from MacOSX to Windows and Linux, the current inventoree version has become very easy to set up.

  * Clone repo and `cd` into its' directory.
  * Run `pip install -r requirements.txt` to install the python requirements.
 Using virtualenv is highly recommended
- * This version requires mongodb 2.6+ server to be installed on localhost with conductor itself.
+ * This version requires mongodb 2.6+ server to be installed on localhost with inventoree itself.
 You can change this behaviour in `config/db.py` file.
 Although it's tracked by git and no mechanism has been created for custom configuration yet.
-So just put mongodb right alongside your conductor installation, it's just the most appropriate solution at the moment.
+So just put mongodb right alongside your inventoree installation, it's just the most appropriate solution at the moment.
  * Run `./micro.py index` to create indexes.
 Be sure your mongodb server is up and running.
  * Run `./micro.py shell` to start project shell.
 If you have IPython installed in your virtualenv, it will be used automatically.
  * Create a supervisor user like described below: